shreyashg-sopho/Multithreading-and-Concurrency/L17 : Rate Limiter :  Token Bucket.md

 Thread "bucketFiller" is filling the bucket consistently in a second, while the "requestCreators" are requesting for a token time to time.
 They sometimes get it, otherwise they won't.

 ### Issues in the above code :
 - The above code is not `thread safe`, two threads can access the same get token function and that could lead to the same token getting by two different threads.
 Therefore we must take lock when one thread is executing the function get token.
+(Explained at the end of the article)
 - Also design wise, this is not clean, the job of filling tokens constanly should be done in the TokenClass itself.
 Here is an improved version :